kaustubhsant/CSC591-DevOps-Project/README.md

    2. Rejecting the commit if such violations are found by setting exit status.

-####Screencast for Goal 5
+####Screencast for Goal 6

-Rejecting commit while trying to add private key file.
+Rejecting commit while trying to add private key file as shown below.

 ![image](/images/Pre-commit.png)

-Rejecting commit while trying to file which contains security tokens
+Rejecting commit while trying to file which contains security tokens as shown below.

 ![image](/images/Pre-commit2.png)